claw-astro/claw-astro.github.io/_pages/publications.md

 author_profile: true
 ---

-Author of 83 publications (refereed or under review), including 16 as first author and 9 as second or third author, which are shown below.
+Author of 86 publications (published or under review), including 16 as first author and 10 as second or third author, which are shown below.
 A full listing of my publications can be found on <a href="https://ui.adsabs.harvard.edu/user/libraries/BR8acQNQQKOJKcsn8H3uVg" style="text-decoration:none">ADS</a>.

 <b>First Author</b>
 <ol>
   <li><b>Law, C. J.</b>, Le Gal, R., Öberg, K. I., et al. 2025.
-A Submillimeter Survey of CS Excitation in Protoplanetary Disks: Evidence of X-ray-Driven Sulfur Chemistry, ApJ, subm.</li>
+A Submillimeter Survey of CS Excitation in Protoplanetary Disks: Evidence of X-ray-Driven Sulfur Chemistry, ApJ, in press</li>
   <li><b>Law, C. J.</b>, Le Gal, R., Yamato, Y., et al. 2025.
 A Multi-line Analysis of the Distribution and Excitation of CS and H2CS in the HD 163296 Disk, ApJ, 985, 84</li>
   <li><b>Law, C. J.</b>, Zhang Q., Frommer A., et al. 2025.
 A Wideband Chemical Survey of Massive Young Stellar Objects at Subarcsecond Resolution with the Submillimeter Array, ApJS, 276, 54</li>
   <li><b>Law, C. J.</b>, Benisty M., Facchini S., et al. 2024.
 Mapping the Vertical Gas Structure of the Planet-hosting PDS 70 Disk, ApJ, 964, 190.</li>